diku-kmc/kleenexlang/README.md

 This is a compiler that can:

-* compile regular expressions into fast, streaming parsers, and
+* compile regular expressions into fast, streaming parsers (see [http://www.diku.dk/kmc/documents/GHR14-0-paper.pdf]), and
 * compile programs written in the regular expression-based language Kleenex into fast, streaming string transformations.

 ## Build ##